Back pain and sciatica

 - Pre-existing depression and the inability to cope may be more likely to predict the onset of pain than physical problems.
 A "passive" coping style (not wanting to confront problems) was strongly associated with the risk of developing disabling neck or low back pain.

 - Social and psychological factors, as well as job satisfaction, all play a role in the severity of a person's perception of back pain and back-related absenteeism from work.

-- Depression and a tendency to develop physical complaints in response to stress also increase the likelihood that acute back pain will become a chronic condition.
-The way a patient perceives and copes with pain at the beginning of an acute attack may influence whether the patient recovers fully or develops a chronic condition.
+- Depression and a tendency to develop physical complaints in response to stress also increase the likelihood that acute back pain will become a long-term (chronic) condition.
+The way a person perceives and copes with pain at the beginning of an acute attack may influence whether the person recovers fully or develops a chronic condition.
 Those who over-respond to pain and fear for their long-term outlook tend to feel out of control and become discouraged, increasing their risk for long-term problems.